JasonChiehLee/ENPH253-fluffy/README.md

 ##Making more files:
 * Open project (sketch) in Arduino IDE.
 * Drop down arrow on top right, select new tab.
-* Make sure there is a header (.h) and c file for your functions.
+* C Files - Make sure there is a header (.h) and c file for your functions.
+* Arduino Files - do not specify a file type (ending), the code in this file will have access to all the code from the main file, and is automatically appended at compile time.

 General plan for code: arduino .ino file is the one compiled with all other files, and the one that the arduino runs.